phpdev-uk/configuration-management-ansible/workshop/notes.md

 `ansible/files`.

 All Ansible files are plain text so you can use whichever editor you prefer.
-You can (and should!) also put the files into version control to keep a history of changes made.
+You can, and should, put the files into version control to keep a history of changes made.

 ### Configuration file